 Using SSAM it is possible to get an idea of whether a signal is produced by earthquakes, by wind or traffic noise, or by volcanic tremor.
 Earthquakes, wind and traffic noise all tend to have energy at a wide range of frequencies (a wide-band signal), while volcanic tremor tends to have energy in a more limited range of frequencies (a narrow-band signal).

 Neither.
 The key is to look at RSAM and SSAM plots together.
 RSAM will give a measure of the signal size and SSAM more information on the likely source of the signal.
-See how the wind differs from the volcanic tremor in Figs. 5 and 6.
+See how the wind differs from the volcanic tremor in Fig. 5.
 Sometimes the wind is more prominent than the volcanic tremor, hence some of the difficulties volcanologists face understanding volcanic activity.

 These images are used to appraise the frequency of local earthquakes and the level of ground tremor at a volcano.

 The production of these images is computationally intensive so there is no guarantee that the images are available for every site, nor that the style of the images will stay the same.
 A typical set of images for a volcano monitoring site are: